Finally, I am getting everything right on how to make the Japanese sponge cake after many attempts.

 3. Separate the egg yokes from the egg whites carefully

-We need to add the egg yolks to the above flour-butter-milk paste to form the batter.
+To form the batter, we must add the egg yolks to the flour-butter-milk paste above.

-So far the process is relatively straight forward.
-There is quite easy and does not involve much technique.
+So far, the process is relatively straightforward.
+It is quite easy and does not involve much technique.
 However, please pay attention when you separate the egg yolks from the white.
-It can be the make or break step for this recipe.
+It can be the make-or-break step for this recipe.

 Do not even let a trace of egg yolks contaminate the egg whites.
 We need pure egg whites to prepare meringue, and it has to be free from oil to be successful.
-Egg yolks are oily, and that is why it has to be very careful not to break the yolks.
+Egg yolks are oily, so it has to be very careful not to break them.

 Here are my recommended steps:

 - Use a clean stainless steel bowl to keep the egg whites.
-Wipe the bowl with paper towels to make sure that it is free of oil.
+Wipe the bowl with paper towels to ensure it is free of oil.
 The bowl must be large enough as we will use it to beat up the egg whites to form the meringue.

 - Use the egg yolk separator to remove the egg white from the yolk.
-I always crack the egg in a separate bowl to make sure any broken eggs will not contaminate the bulk of the whites.
+I always crack the egg in a separate bowl to ensure any broken eggs will not contaminate the bulk of the whites.

 4. Making the batter

 Lightly beat the egg yolks and add to the flour-butter-milk mixture.
-Again I have tried to add the egg yolks in batches to the mixture, but it makes no difference compare to pouring all the yolks at one go.
+Again, I have tried to add the egg yolks in batches to the mixture, but it makes no difference compared to pouring all the yolks in one go.

 The egg yolks will dilute the paste further into a batter.
 It is at this time that you need to mix it thoroughly.
-I mean to mix it, not to beat it as beating will create bubbles that are not a welcome inclusion to the cotton-like texture.
+I mean to mix it, not to beat it, as beating will create air bubbles that are not a welcome inclusion to the cotton-like texture.

 Once you have done that, you have won half of the battle.
 Let’s move on to prepare the meringue.